El Capitan Dam: History

 Construction on the dam was financed by $4.5 million in revenue bonds issued in 1924, but even with voter approval, the project did not move forward until the 1930s, when San Diego finally won its case for the necessary water rights.
-The city approached Savage to design the El Capitan dam, but Savage refused, on the grounds that it was a poor site.
+The city approached Savage to design the dam, but Savage refused, on the grounds that it was a poor site.
 In 1931, the decision of whether a dam should be built at El Capitan or Savage's preferred Mission Gorge was held to a public vote.
 The Mission Gorge site lost by a narrow margin.
 Savage eventually agreed to design the dam, the first of its kind he had built.
 Just six months after the dam's completion, Savage died of heart failure.
 Construction on the dam began in December 1931 using the hydraulic fill method.
 The embankment was completed in 1934, at a final cost of $5.8 million.
 It was the second municipal dam to be constructed in the San Diego River basin, after the 1884 Cuyamaca Dam.
 The El Capitan Pipeline, which connects the reservoir to the city, was completed in the same year.
 The reservoir did not fill to capacity until 1938, after storms soaked Southern California, causing severe flooding.

 Since 2019, four of the city's water supply dams have downgraded from fair to poor condition by California regulators due to deterioration and concerns they could fail due to an earthquake or extraordinary rainfall.